octobercms/docs/3.x/extend/lists/list-controller.md

 </tr>
 ```

-<a id="oc-extending-column-definitions"></a>
 ### Extending Column Definitions

 You may extend the columns of another controller from outside by calling the `extendListColumns` static method on the controller class.
 This method can take two arguments, **$list** will represent the Lists widget object and **$model** represents the model used by the list.
-Take this controller for example:
+Take this controller for example.

 ```php
 class Categories extends \Backend\Classes\Controller